Shrubs for Sale

 (Cornus alternifolia) Native

-This charmer offers attractively tiered, horizontal branching and fragrant white flowers (see middle picture above) that bloom from late May to early June.
-Small dark blue fruits positioned on reddish purple stalks (pictured immediately above) arrive in late summer and attract many species of backyard birds including blue jays.
+This charmer offers attractively tiered, horizontal branching and fragrant white flowers (see middle picture above) that bloom from late May into early June and arrive within several years of planting.
+Small dark blue fruits positioned on reddish purple stalks (pictured in middle, above) arrive in late summer and attract many species of backyard birds including blue jays.
+Pagoda dogwood also provides shelter and nesting habitat for many types of wildlife.
+Pagodas begin flowering and fruiting as young plants.
 Mature size is 15 ft. high and 10 ft. wide at a growth rate of 12 inches annually.
 Like most understory plants, pagodas prefer life in the shade: best landscape conditions include morning sun followed by afternoon shade.

 Gift Certificates